-The majority of tax controversies arise following a tax audit initiated by the tax authorities.
+The majority of tax controversies in Greece arise following a tax audit initiated by the tax authorities.
 The taxpayers to be audited are selected on the basis of a risk analysis made centrally by the tax administration, using criteria not officially published.
 Once the taxpayer is selected for audit, an audit order is issued and notified to the taxpayer, thus initiating the tax audit.
 Furthermore, unannounced tax audits may be performed on the spot to check the compliance of taxpayers.
 Depending on the findings, tax audits may result in the assessment of taxes, penalties and interest against the taxpayer, which the latter has the right to dispute.

-Tax controversy may also be initiated in cases where:
+A tax controversy may also be initiated in cases where:

 In both the above-mentioned cases, the tax authorities may: